-- By Zha DaojiongZha Daojiong is a professor of international political economy at Peking University. , Feng ZhangFeng Zhang is a fellow in Australian National University’s Department of International Relations and a visiting scholar at the Guangdong Research Institute for International Strategies. , Julian G. KuJulian Ku is the Maurice A. Deane Distinguished Professor of Law at Hofstra University in New York.
+- By Zha DaojiongZha Daojiong is a professor of international political economy at Peking University. , Feng ZhangFeng Zhang is a Fellow in the Department of International Relations at the Australian National University’s Coral Bell School of Asia Pacific Affairs and an adjunct professor at the National Institute of South China Sea studies in China.
+He is the author of Chinese Hegemony: Grand Strategy and International Institutions in East Asian History., Julian G. KuJulian Ku is the Maurice A. Deane Distinguished Professor of Law at Hofstra University in New York.

 On Jan.
 30, the U.S. Navy sent a warship within 12 nautical miles of a disputed islands in the Paracel Islands in the South China Sea.
 China, which claims broad rights over much of the South China Sea, has called it an incursion into its territory, a needless provocation, and an attempt at causing trouble amongst China’s neighbors.
 What precedent is there for these close calls in disputed maritime territories to escalate?
 How close was this close call?
 Had things in fact calmed down in recent weeks, as the Chinese official press claimed, only to be stirred up again needlessly by this latest move? — The ChinaFile Editors

 Julian G. Ku, Professor of Law, Hofstra University: